PeterSiviter/wl-tech-test/README.md

 ## Files

-Classes
+_Classes_

 `src/Scraper/WebScraper.php` The scraper itself.

 `src/Scraper/ScraperInterface.php` Interface for the above, used to provide ability to substitute a mock in tests.

-`src/Factory/WebScraperFactory.php` Simple factory class to generate scrapers.
+`src/Factory/WebScraperFactory.php` Factory class to generate scraper.

-`src/Factory/WebScraperFactoryInterface.php` interface for the above.
+`src/Factory/WebScraperFactoryInterface.php` Interface for the above.

 `src/Command/WlTestCommand.php` Symfony Command class that is invoked by the command line above.

-Tests
+_Tests_

 `tests/Scraper/WebScraperTest.php` Unit test of the `WebScraper` class.
 Unit test, responses from the http client are mocked.

-Fixtures
+_Fixtures_

-`tests/fixtures/response.html` sample response used in mock http client.
+`tests/fixtures/response.html` Sample response used in mock http client.